crcn/immutable-virtual-dom/README.md

 Good news is that 99.9999% of web-apps don't need complex UIs, and the small edge cases where you might can easily be worked with.

-The goal of this library is to provide a super lean rendering engine for template libraries such as `mustache`, `handlebars`, `jade`, giving them a nice boost that's comparable to React, and other similar libraries.
+The goal of this library is to provide a super lean rendering engine for template libraries such as `mustache`, `handlebars`, `jade`, giving them a nice boost that's comparable to React, and other similar things.
 The other goal is to provide an interface that's compatible with web components - i.e: it shouldn't be *too* inventive.

 ```javascript